itsvetkov1/Sentient-Inbox/memory-bank/projectbrief.md

 - Error handling with retries

 ## Technical Requirements
+- FastAPI for REST API framework
+- Uvicorn for ASGI server
 - BeautifulSoup for HTML processing
 - RFC 2822 and ISO 8601 date handling
 - Groq API integration for AI processing